alexcrist/neural-network/README.md

 ---

-You will need numpy, scipy, and pyalgotrade for this project.
+You will need numpy and scipy for this project.

-To run the demo just type 'python networks.py'
+To run the demo just type 'python networks.py' in a console.

 ---